zackify/validify/README.md

   <div
     submit
     onClick={values =>
+      console.log('
-      console.log('this will be called if validation passes', values)}
+        this will be called if validation passes', values
+      )
+    }
   >
     Submit!
   </div>